 The Twist is a gallery, a bridge, and a sculpture, all in one.
 The 1000 square meter building twists into a sculptural form and spans 60 meters across the Randselva river.
-The building was designed by the Danish star architects BIG - Bjarke Ingels Group and is named as a "must-see" cultural destination by the New York Times, Bloomberg and The Telegraph, among others.
+The building was designed by the Danish star architects BIG - Bjarke Ingels Group and is cited as a "must-see" cultural destination by the New York Times, Bloomberg and The Telegraph, amongst others.

 Each year the sculpture park is expanded with one or more sculptures.
 Today it contains 52 sculptures by prominent contemporary artists such as Yayoi Kusama, Claes Oldenburg, Fernando Botero, Tony Cragg, Olafur Eliasson, and Anish Kapoor.
 Many of the sculptures are made site-specific and directly inspired by the area, nature, and history of Kistefos.
 The works range from the monumental to the unobtrusive, the profound to the playful.
 The expression of the sculptures changes with the weather and the season - making a visit to the sculpture park a year-round experience.